Are Personal Loans Tax Deductible?

 3. Even when allowed, only interest is tax deductible

 Some types of loans can qualify for a tax deduction.
 But generally, you can deduct only the interest portion you pay on the loan (and sometimes origination fees in the case of student loans, for example), not the loan amount.

 When Can You Get Tax Deductible Interest on Loans?

-Additionally, an unsecured personal loan won’t qualify for mortgage-related deductions because the loan isn’t secured by your home (more on this below).
+Additionally, an unsecured personal loan won’t qualify for mortgage-related deductions because the loan isn’t secured by your home.
 This is true even if you take out the loan for home improvements.

 4 Types of Loans With Tax Deductible Interest

 You can get a tax deductible interest on certain types of loans if you meet all the criteria.
 Here are a few examples of loans that may qualify for for a tax deductible interest:

 1. Student loans